 Figure 8.2.2.2-1: SN Status Transfer, successful operation

 The source NG-RAN node initiates the procedure by stop assigning PDCP SNs to downlink SDUs and stop delivering UL SDUs towards the 5GC and sending the SN STATUS TRANSFER message to the target NG-RAN node at the time point when it considers the transmitter/receiver status to be frozen.
-The target NG-RAN node using full configuration for this handover as per TS 38.300 [9] shall ignore the information received in this message.
+The target NG-RAN node using full configuration for this handover as per TS 38.300 [9] or for the MR-DC operations as per TS 37.340 [8] shall ignore the information received in this message.
+In case of MR-DC, if the target NG-RAN node performs PDCP SN length change or RLC mode change for a DRB as specified in TS 37.340 [8], it shall ignore the information received for that DRB in this message.

 For each DRB for which PDCP-SN and HFN status preservation applies, the source NG-RAN node shall include the DRB ID IE, the UL COUNT Value IE and the DL COUNT Value IE within the DRBs Subject to Status Transfer List IE in the SN STATUS TRANSFER message.